 Guest speakers may be easier to find for an online class given the lower cost of joining a video meeting.
 However, guest speakers may have their own connectivity issues that impact their talks.

-- One recommendation is to have the speaker record part of their talk in advance, and then do live Q&A after you show the video.
+- Have the speaker record part of their talk in advance, and then do live Q&A after you show the video.

-- Another recommendation is for the faculty to interview the speaker on a recorded video meeting and play excerpts prior to live Q&A.
+- Have the faculty to interview the speaker on a recorded video meeting and play excerpts prior to live Q&A.

 If you want to open your guest speaker session to a wider audience, please contact Wharton Computing.
 You may need to use a different version of the video conferencing software if the number of participants is large.